 Variable Description Default exclude-status {enable disable} If you do not want to insert disclaimers to the email messages from certain senders or to certain recipients, you can enable this option.
-For information about how to configure the disclaimer exclusion list, see system disclaimer-exclude on page 268. disable incoming-body-content <disclaimer_str></disclaimer_str> Enter the text that comprises the disclaimer message that appends to the message body of each incoming email. incoming-body-content-html Enter the text that comprises the content of the HTML incoming disclaimer in the message body. incoming-body-location Enter an incoming disclaimer at the beginning or end of a message body. incoming-body-status {enable disable} Enable to append a disclaimer to the message body of each incoming email.
-Also configure incoming-body-content <disclaimer_str> on page 267.</disclaimer_str> disable incoming-header-insertion- name Enter the name of the header to be inserted for incoming disclaimer. incoming-header-insertion-value Enter the balue of the header to be inserted for incoming disclaimer. incoming-header-content <disclaimer_str></disclaimer_str> Enter the text that comprises the disclaimer message that is inserted into the message header of each incoming email. incoming-header-status {enable disable} Enable to insert a disclaimer to the message header of each incoming email.
-Also configure incoming-header-content <disclaimer_str> on page 267.</disclaimer_str> disable outgoing-body-content <disclaimer_str></disclaimer_str> Enter the text that comprises the disclaimer message that appends to the message body of each outgoing email.

-Variable Description Default outgoing-body-content-html Enter the content of html outgoing disclaimer in the message body. outgoing-body-location Enter the outgoing disclaimer at the beginning or ending of the message body. outgoing-body-status {enable disable} Enable to append a disclaimer to the message body of each outgoing email.
-Also configure outgoing-body-content <disclaimer_str> on page 267.</disclaimer_str> disable outgoing-header-content <disclaimer_str></disclaimer_str> Enter the text that comprises the disclaimer message that is inserted into the message header of each outgoing email. outgoing-header-status {enable disable} Enable to insert a disclaimer to the message header of each outgoing email.
-Also configure outgoing-body-content <disclaimer_str> on page 267.</disclaimer_str> disable system disclaimer-exclude on page 268 system disclaimer-exclude
+For information about how to configure the disclaimer exclusion list, see system disclaimer-exclude on page 286. disable incoming-body-content <disclaimer_str></disclaimer_str> Enter the text that comprises the disclaimer message that appends to the message body of each incoming email. incoming-body-content-html Enter the text that comprises the content of the HTML incoming disclaimer in the message body. incoming-body-location Enter an incoming disclaimer at the beginning or end of a message body. incoming-body-status {enable disable} Enable to append a disclaimer to the message body of each incoming email.
+Also configure incoming-body-content <disclaimer_str> on page 285.</disclaimer_str> disable incoming-header-insertion- name Enter the name of the header to be inserted for incoming disclaimer. incoming-header-insertion-value Enter the balue of the header to be inserted for incoming disclaimer. incoming-header-content <disclaimer_str></disclaimer_str> Enter the text that comprises the disclaimer message that is inserted into the message header of each incoming email. incoming-header-status {enable disable} Enable to insert a disclaimer to the message header of each incoming email.
+Also configure incoming-header-content <disclaimer_str> on page 285.</disclaimer_str> disable outgoing-body-content <disclaimer_str></disclaimer_str> Enter the text that comprises the disclaimer message that appends to the message body of each outgoing email. outgoing-body-content-html Enter the content of html outgoing disclaimer in the message body. outgoing-body-location Enter the outgoing disclaimer at the beginning or ending of the message body. outgoing-body-status {enable disable} Enable to append a disclaimer to the message body of each outgoing email.
+Also configure outgoing-body-content <disclaimer_str> on page 285.</disclaimer_str> disable outgoing-header-content <disclaimer_str></disclaimer_str> Enter the text that comprises the disclaimer message that is inserted into the message header of each outgoing email. outgoing-header-status {enable disable} Enable to insert a disclaimer to the message header of each outgoing email.
+Also configure outgoing-body-content <disclaimer_str> on page 285.</disclaimer_str> disable system disclaimer-exclude on page 286 system disclaimer-exclude

 In some cases, you may not want to insert disclaimers to some email messages.
 For example, you may not want to insert disclaimers to paging text or SMS text messages.
-To do this, you add the specific senders, sender domains, recipients, or recipients domains to the exclusion list, and when you configure the global disclaimer settings (see system disclaimer on page 266, you can enable the exclusion list.
+To do this, you add the specific senders, sender domains, recipients, or recipients domains to the exclusion list, and when you configure the global disclaimer settings (see system disclaimer), you can enable the exclusion list.

 '''

 config system disclaimer-exclude

-edit <id> on page 268
+edit <id> on page 286

-set recipient-pattern <string> on page 268
+set recipient-pattern <string> on page 286

-set sender-pattern <string> on page 268
+set sender-pattern <string> on page 286

+set source-ip <ipv4mask>

 end

 '''

-Variable Description Default <id></id> Enter a table ID. recipient-pattern <string></string> Enter a recipient pattern.
-For example, if you add @example.com, all messages to example.com users will be exempted from disclaimer insertion sender-pattern <string></string> Enter a sender pattern.
-For example, if you add @example.com, all messages from example.com users will be exempted from disclaimer insertion system disclaimer on page 266 system dns
+Variable Description Default <id>></id> Enter a table ID. recipient-pattern <string></string> Enter a recipient pattern.
+For example, if you add @example.com, all messages to example.com users will be exempted from disclaimer insertion. sender-pattern <string></string> Enter a sender pattern.
+For example, if you add @example.com, all messages from example.com users will be exempted from disclaimer insertion. source-ip <ipv4mask></ipv4mask> Define the source IP address and netmask to exclude from disclaimers.
+0.0.0.0/0 system disclaimer on page 284 system dns servers.
+This feature is only applicable to gateway mode and transparent mode and when you select MX record as the relay type in domain settings.